-Each block begins with a six-character header field and ends with an end-of-line character sequence (on the 8550, a RETURN).
+Each block begins with a six-character header field and ends with an end-of-line character sequence (on the 8550, a carriage return).
 A block can be up to 255 characters long, not counting the end-of-line.
 A header field has the format shown in Table A-1.

-Table A-1
+Table A-1.

 Extended Tekhex

 Header Field

-Item umber of I Characters Description 2 1 A percent sign specifies that the block is in Extended Tekhex format.
-Block Length 2 The number of characters in the block; a two-digit hex number. this count does not include the leading % or the end-of-line.
-Block Type 1 6 = data block 3 = symbol block 8 = termination block Checksum 2 a two-digit hex number representing the sum, mod 256, of the values of all the characters in the block, except the leading %, the checksum digits, and the end-of-line.
+ITEM NUMBER OF ASCII CHARACTERS DESCRIPTION % 1 A permit sign specifies that the block is in Extended Tekhex format.
+Block Length 2 The number of characters in the block: a two-digit hex number.
+This count does not include the leading % or the end-of-line.
+Block Type 1 6 = data block 3 = symbol block 8 = termination block Checksum 2 .
+A two-digit hex number representing the sum, mod 256, of the values of all the characters in the block, except the leading %, the checksum digits, and the end-of-line.
 Table A-2 gives the values for all characters that may appear in Extended Tekhex message blocks.

-Table A-2
+Table A-2.

 Character Values

 for Checksum

 Computation

-Characters Values (Decimal)
+CHARACTERS VALUES (DECIMAL)

 09 09

 AZ 1035

 \$ 36

 % 37

 .(period) 38

-(underscore) 39
+.(period) (underscore) 39

-a. .z 4065
+āz 4065